Canon S120 vs Olympus XZ-1

 It is notable that the S120 offers wifi support, while the XZ-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the XZ-1 have been discontinued, but can regularly be found used on ebay.
 The XZ-1 was replaced by the Olympus XZ-2, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the S120 and XZ-1 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus XZ-1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon S120 and the Olympus XZ-1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.